alofeoluwafemi/48-Tutorial-Youtube-Challenge/Setup-Dapp-Development-Environment.md

 scripts
 types
 ```
-Open `prttierrc.json` file and paste the below configuration in.
+Open `prettierrc.json` file and paste the below prettier configuration in on how we want our prettier to behave.

 ```json
 {